f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * Whether demodulator statistics are displayed (primarily an option for developers).
 * Whether the columns in the table are automatically resized after an aircraft is added to it.
 If unchecked, columns can be resized manually and should be saved with presets.

+You can also enter an [avaiationstack](https://aviationstack.com/product) API key, needed to download flight information (such as departure and arrival airports and times).

 <h3>12: Display Flight Paths</h3>

 Checking this button draws a line on the map showing aircraft's flight paths, as determined from received ADS-B frames.